theotherp/nzbhydra2/nativeNotes.md

 ### What changed

 While version 5.0.0 offers no new features per se, a lot has changed under the hood.
 I've upgraded many of the libraries and upgraded the main framework to a new major version.
-The database is also a new version which is why a full migration is needed which should be executed automatically on the next start.
-This may hopefully reduce the size of the database file and cause less I/O (although I haven't been able to test that).
+The database is also a new version which is why a full migration is needed which should run automatically on the next start.
+This may hopefully reduce the size of the database file and cause less I/O (although I haven't been able to verify that).

 But the biggest change is that I (mostly) got rid of Java.
 I still use it for development but now I can compile binaries for windows and linux which can be directly executed.
 This means that you don't need java installed to run NZBHydra.
 While this makes development a bit more complicated it got rid of one of the major complaints about NZBHydra.